MicrosoftDocs/windowsserverdocs/EssentialsDocs/use/Get-Connected-in-Windows-Server-Essentials.md

 -   Monitoring daily activities on the network

- In --- translation.priority.ht:    - cs-cz   - de-at   - de-de   - es-es   - fr-be   - fr-fr   - hu-hu   - it-ch   - it-it   - ja-jp   - ko-kr   - nl-be   - nl-nl   - pl-pl   - pt-br   - pt-pt   - ru-ru   - sv-se   - tr-tr   - zh-cn   - zh-tw --- Windows Server 2012 Essentials, --- translation.priority.ht:    - cs-cz   - de-at   - de-de   - es-es   - fr-be   - fr-fr   - hu-hu   - it-ch   - it-it   - ja-jp   - ko-kr   - nl-be   - nl-nl   - pl-pl   - pt-br   - pt-pt   - ru-ru   - sv-se   - tr-tr   - zh-cn   - zh-tw --- Windows Server 2012 R2 Essentials, and --- translation.priority.ht:    - cs-cz   - de-at   - de-de   - es-es   - fr-be   - fr-fr   - hu-hu   - it-ch   - it-it   - ja-jp   - ko-kr   - nl-be   - nl-nl   - pl-pl   - pt-br   - pt-pt   - ru-ru   - sv-se   - tr-tr   - zh-cn   - zh-tw --- Windows Server 2012 R2 with the Windows Server Essentials Experience role installed, you can assign the network administrator access level to any user account.
+ In  Windows Server 2012 Essentials,  Windows Server 2012 R2 Essentials, and  Windows Server 2012 R2 with the Windows Server Essentials Experience role installed, you can assign the network administrator access level to any user account.
 This grants the required permissions to perform network administrator tasks.
 When a user is assigned the network administrator access level, the **User Access Control** prompt opens for any task that requires administrator permissions.

 ###  <a name="BKMK_8"></a> Remove a computer from a Windows domain
  To remove a computer from its domain, you will be prompted for the user name and password of the domain account.